menacit/virt_base_course/11-qubes_demo.md

 - Sure, there are likely use-cases where you want VMs to access to them, but not all of them and not all the time

-- You probably want your work qube to access the webcam and microphone for meetings -->
+- You probably want your work qube (or disposable) to access the webcam and microphone for meetings -->

 ---